Last updated on March 13, 2023 by Wandering our World

 For a delicious dessert, try Tourment d’amour.
 While this traditional coconut jam, vanilla custard and shortcrust pastry treat is popular throughout the Caribbean it originates from St Kitts and Nevis.

-St Lucia or St Kitts & Nevis: Which one should you visit?
+St Lucia Or St Kitts & Nevis: Which Is The Better Choice?

-St Kitts & Nevis is easier to get around than St Lucia, and also cheaper, which may make it a better holiday choice for many.
+St Kitts & Nevis is easier to get around than St Lucia, and also cheaper, which may make it a better holiday choice for some.